 Grades will be posted online or sent home at the end of each quarter.
 These are indicator grades and will not be entered on transcripts.
-Only grades issued at the end of the semester will be reflected on transcripts and a student's GPA.
+Only grades issued at the end of the semester will be reflected on transcripts and factor in to a student's GPA.